Multi-height distribution of rational points of split toric stacks: Introduction

 \subsection{Outline of the article}

 In the second section of this article, we recall the machinery introduced in \cite{ellenberg2022heights}, \cite{darda2024batyrevmanin} and \cite{loughran_santens_malle_conjecture} to study the rational points of nice DM stacks.
 In the third section, we present the age pairing and the integral orbifold Picard group and we recall the definition of heights over nice DM stacks.
-The fourth section aims at showing how one can lift the age pairing to the universal torsor.
+The fourth section aims at showing how one can lift the age pairing to torsors under split torus.
 We also construct a residue map in the wild case provided some additional hypotheses.
-In the fifth section, we recall the definition and the main properties of toric stacks.
+In the fifth section, we present the definition and the main properties of toric stacks.
 We also establish some useful new properties related to the age pairing and the orbifold Picard group of toric stacks.
 In the sixth section, we present an integral parametrization of the rational points of toric stacks.
+Sections 7 and 8 are devoted to the construction of a lift of the stacky height to the extended universal torsor and the study of its main properties.
+In Section 9, we define a Tamagawa measure on toric stacks and interpret it at places with tame inertia using a mass formula.
 The last section aims at studying the multi-height asymptotic behaviour of the rational points of toric stacks.